iotaledger/identity.rs/documentation/docs/specs/did/iota_did_method_spec.md

 ### Read

-The following steps can be used to read the latest DID document associated with a DID.
+The following steps can be used to read the latest DID Document associated with a DID.
 1. Obtain the `Alias ID` from the DID by extracting the `iota-tag` from the DID, see [DID Format](#did-format).
 2. Obtain the network of the DID by extracting the `iota-network` from the DID, see [DID Format](#did-format).
 3. Query the Alias Output corresponding to the `Alias ID` using a node running the [inx indexer](https://github.com/iotaledger/inx-indexer).
 Nodes usually include this indexer by default.
 4. Assert that the extracted network matches the one returned from the node.
 Return an error otherwise.
 5. Assert that the `Alias ID` of the returned output matches the `Alias ID` extracted from the DID.
 Return an error otherwise.
 6. Retrieve the value of the `State Metadata` field from the returned output.
-7. Check if its content matches the [Anatomy of the State Metadata](#anatomy-of-the-state-metadata).
+7. Validate the contents match the structure described in [Anatomy of the State Metadata](#anatomy-of-the-state-metadata).
 Return an error otherwise.
-8. Decode the DID document from the `State Metadata`.
+8. Decode the DID Document from the `State Metadata`.
 9. Replace the placeholder `did:0:0` with the DID given as input.

 ### Update

-Updating a DID Document can be achieved by a state transition of the Alias Output.
-A state controller can update the `State Metadata` in the Alias Output which reflects an update to the DID Document.
+Updating a DID Document can be achieved by the state controller performing a state transition of the Alias Output with the updated content:

-1. Create the content of the updated DID Document.
+1. Create a copy of the Alias Output with the `Alias ID` set explicitly.
-2. Create the payload and the headers as described in the [Anatomy of the State Metadata](#anatomy-of-the-state-metadata).
+2. Pack the updated DID Document, as described in the [Anatomy of the State Metadata](#anatomy-of-the-state-metadata), into the `State Metadata` of the output.
-3. Create a new Alias Output with the same `Alias ID` as the current output.
-4. Increment the `State Index`.
+3. Increment the `State Index`.
-5. Leave the unlock conditions unchanged.
-6. Set enough coins in the output to cover the byte cost.
+4. Set the `amount` of coins sufficient to cover the byte cost.
-7. Publish a new transaction that includes the current Alias Output as input and the newly created one as output.
-If the Alias Output to be updated is state-controlled by other Alias or NFT Outputs, those outputs will have to be unlocked in the same transaction.
+5. Publish a new transaction that includes the current Alias Output as input (along with any required Basic Outputs to consume to cover the `amount`, if increased) and the updated one as output.
+If the state controller unlock of the Alias Output references other Alias or NFT Outputs, those outputs must be unlocked in the same transaction, recursively.

 ### Delete

 #### Deactivate

-Temporarily deactivating a DID can be done by deleting the content of the `State Meadata` in the Alias Output.
-1. Set the Alias Output's `State Metadata` field to an empty byte array.
+Temporarily deactivating a DID can be done by deleting the contents of the `State Meadata` in the Alias Output, setting it to an empty byte array, and publishing an [update](#update).
-2. Increment the `State Index`.
-3. Set the state controller and the governor.
-4. Publish a new transaction with the current Alias Output as input and the newly created one as output.

-Another option is to update the DID Document and set the `deactivated` property in `metadata` to true.
-In this case the deactivated DID Document will be deactivated, but it can still be resolved, see [Update](#update).
+Another option is to [update](#update) the DID Document and set the `deactivated` property in its `metadata` to true.
+In both cases, the deactivated DID Document will be marked as `deactivated` when resolved.

 #### Destroy

-In order to permanently destroy a DID, a new transaction can be published that consumes the Alias Output without having an Alias Output on the output side with a corresponding explicit `Alias ID`.
+In order to permanently destroy a DID, a new transaction can be published by the governor that consumes the Alias Output without having a corresponding Alias Output on the output side with the same explicit `Alias ID`.
 This results in destroying the Alias Output and the DID.

-Note that this operation is irreversible resulting in permanently deleting the DID.
+Note that this operation irreversibly and irrecoverably deletes the DID.
+This is because the `Alias ID` from which an IOTA DID is derived (see [IOTA-Tag](#iota-tag)) is generated from the hash of the input transaction that created it, which cannot generally be replicated.

 ## IOTA Identity standards